bogdandobak/CreativeBakery/README.md

 * Notebook 1280px
 * Tablet 1024px
 * Mobile (> 320px)
+You can check this page here:
 * [DEMO](https://bogdandobak.github.io/CreativeBakery/index.html)

 ## Description

 Made this landing page using BEM methodology and made it persponsive by using SCSS(SASS) preprocessor.
 Also implement here burger menu using SCSS.

+## Local deployment

+### Dependencies

+* Node v12.16.3 and higher
+* NPM v6.14.4 and higher

+### Installing

+* Fork and clone this repository
+* Run `npm install` in your terminal
+* Run `npm start` to start local server

+## Troubleshooting

+Any advise for common problems or issues.
+For any contributing or problem solving you could find me [here](https://www.linkedin.com/in/bohdan-dobak-6a31a7198/)